 For more on Fleming’s happy hour specials, visit flemingssteakhouse.com.

 This French eatery is famous for its Eggs Provençal, extensive rosé collection, and awesome hugs from owner and chef Coralie Satta.
 Happy hour runs 4 – 6 p.m. every Friday and Saturday with $1 off glasses of wine, $5 off bottles of wine, $5 cocktails, $4 bottled beers, and $6 appetizers and small plates.

 For more on Ghini’s happy hour specials, visit ghiniscafe.com.

-With a focus on fresh, Harvest has lunch and dinner menus chalk full of delicious dishes.
-Happy hour is 3 to 6 p.m. daily, with $1 off well drinks and $2 off beer, wine, house concoctions (cocktails) and appetizers.
+With a focus on fresh, Harvest has lunch and dinner menus chock-full of delicious dishes.
+Happy hour is 3 to 6 p.m. daily, with $1 off well drinks, and $2 off beer, wine, house concoctions (cocktails) and appetizers.
 Their variety of burgers and sandwiches are just a couple of reasons to visit if you haven’t already.

 To learn more about Harvest’s happy hour, visit harvestov.com.

 Though you’ll find steakhouse and barbecue staples such as burgers, ribs, and brisket, their twist on other dishes is what help them stand out.

 They have cherries aging in barrels with Templeton Rye, their bacon is smoked in house, and the beans are soaked for two days before cooking.
 For things outside of their kitchen, they keep it local.
 For example, their burger buns are made fresh daily a few doors down at La Baguette Parisienne.